MystenLabs/sui/doc/src/learn/why-move.md

 * Less complex
 * Infinitely less error prone

 Move is inherently more secure than Solidity.
-It stores digital assets securely, acting as a keystore.
-It wasn’t developed initially for blockchains yet has growing adoption.
+Move stores digital assets securely, acting as a keystore.
+Move wasn’t developed initially for blockchains yet has growing adoption.

 Solidity is simply harder to use.
 It requires expertise to develop a smart contract that will still need to be audited thoroughly to ensure proper